rizvi-ha/Kalah/README.md

 Mancala AI

-This was a project for my class CS32 to code the game Mancala from the ground up in C++ and make an AI that could choose optimal moves within a 10 second time restriction, I implemented this using a minimax algorithm and game tree to evaluate future positions and find the best outcome
+This was a project to code the game Mancala from the ground up in C++ and make an AI that could choose optimal moves within a 10 second time restriction, I implemented this using a minimax algorithm and game tree to evaluate future positions and find the best outcome

 # Game Implementation: